mir-taqi/MIRSnapper/README.md

 A convenience Cocoapod for taking snapshot of any type of extended UIView class.

+You can just call methods as below.

+UIImage *sshot = [tableView  screenshot];

+Also, you can take screenshot of individual cell as below.

+  UIImage *sshot = [self.tableView screenshotOfCellAtIndexPath:indexPath];

+  Please see the library for many more similar methods.

 MIRSnapper is available through [CocoaPods](https://cocoapods.org).
 To install it, simply add the following line to your Podfile:

 ```ruby
 pod 'MIRSnapper'
 ```

 ## Author